OpenCompare/OpenCompare/README.md

     ./activator run
 ### Use website

-Now the server is running, you can connect on
+Now the server is running, you can connect on:
 * [localhost:9000](http://localhost:9000/)

 ### Reset the database